ESP32 — ESP-IDF v6

 idf.py flash

-Connect your board and identify its COM port from Device Manager, then:
+With your board connected and COM port identified from Device Manager:

 powershell